How To Paint Desert Night Sky

 When I paint saguaro cactus silhouettes, I start with the tall middle part and then paint the arms.
 Make sure you’re using a round brush for this so you can get those thin “rounder” lines.
 Paint a VARIETY of shapes and sizes.
 Some are tall, some small, some thin and some thicker.
-Paint them all along that rugged mountain line.
+The smaller ones were done with the smaller brush.

 18. Draw the moon with chalk!